boydx/get-mapped/PITCHME.md

 ---?color=linear-gradient(to bottom,  #c7c9c8, #63666a)
-@snap[north-pin]
+@snap[north north-pin]
 # Goal
 @snapend
-* In celebration of the Department's 75th Anniversary, we like to map the field work locations for dissertations, theses, and other significant publications in the department.
+* Map the field work locations for dissertations, theses, and other significant publications in the department.
 * We are asking alums to submit information that can help locate their work.

 ---?color=linear-gradient(to bottom,#c7c9c8, #63666a)
-@snap[north-pin]
+@snap[north north-pin]
 # Example
 ### New Maps Plus projects
 @snapend